 Over the years, the DoD grappled with a low rate of FAR and DFARS compliance among its contractors.
 To address this issue while still trying to increase the security of defense data and networks, the department introduced the Cybersecurity Maturity Model Certification (CMMC).

 CMMC builds upon existing cybersecurity frameworks and requirements, such as the NIST SP 800-171.
-But since CMMC has five levels of cybersecurity maturity, contractors who achieved CMMC Levels 1 and 2 are not necessarily compliant with all aspects of DFARS.

 What Should You Do Next?